 Prof. Barker has served on the IEEE Microwave Theory and Techniques technical committee on RF-MEMS (MTT-21) since 2000 and was the committee chair from 2008 to 2011.
 He has also served on the IMS Technical Program Review Committee since 2001.
 He served on the Steering Committee of IMS2011 in Baltimore, was the TPC co-chair for IMS2014 in Tampa, FL, and is Co-General Chair for IMS2024 in Washington, D.C.
 He served as an Associate Editor of the IEEE Transactions on Microwave Theory and Techniques from 2010 to 2013 and is currently the Editor-in-Chief of the IEEE Microwave and Wireless Components Letters.

 Prof. Barker received the 2016 Edlich-Henderson Innovator of the Year Award, the 2012 IEEE MTT-S Outstanding Young Engineer Award, the Charles L. Brown Department of Electrical and Computer Engineering Outstanding Teaching Award in 2015, the New Faculty Teaching Award in 2006 and the Faculty Innovation Award in 2004.
-He is a recipient of the 2003 NSF CAREER Award, the 2000 IEEE Microwave Prize, and First and Second Place in the Student Paper Competition of the IEEE MTT-S International Microwave Symposium.
+He is an IEEE Fellow, a recipient of the 2003 NSF CAREER Award, and was awarded the 2000 IEEE Microwave Prize for his work on RF-MEMS Phase Shifters.

 Edlich-Henderson Innovator of the Year Award, UVA Licensing & Ventures Group2016